-We have entered into commodity contracts whereby we receive a fixed price and we pay a floating price.
-DCP Midstream, LLC has issued parental guarantees in favor of certain counterparties to our commodity derivative instruments to mitigate a portion of our collateral requirements with those counterparties.
-We pay DCP Midstream, LLC interest of 0.5% per annum on these outstanding guarantees.
-We have also entered into a short term NGL swap contracts with DCP Midstream, LLC whereby we receive a fixed price for NGLs and we pay a floating price.
+We have entered into a short term NGL swap contracts with DCP Midstream, LLC whereby we receive a fixed price for NGLs and we pay a floating price.
 For more information regarding our derivative activities and credit support provided by DCP Midstream, LLC, please read "Management's Discussion and Analysis of Financial Condition and Results of Operations - Quantitative and Qualitative Disclosures about Market Risk - Commodity Price Risk - Commodity Cash Flow Protection Activities" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."